 Can I purchase or reserve tickets online?

-Yes, GRCM is accessible to all visitors.
+Yes, the Grand Rapids Children's Museum is accessible to all visitors.
 Push-button-activated entrance doors and wide, level paths accommodate strollers and wheelchairs.
 An elevator is available for transport between the two floors.
 Sensory tool kits can be checked out at the front desk to enrich the Museum experience for kids who need a little extra support.
-See more Accessibility Info.
+There are family restrooms and a lactation room.
+Visit the Accessible Grand Rapids page on Wheel the World for third party-verified accessibility information on the Children’s Museum and scroll down for accessibility guidance developed by Disability Advocates of Kent County.

 Where can I park?

-There is abundant parking throughout the downtown.
-View the downtown parking map – GRCM is the white building (adjacent to a blue one) at Monroe Center and Division Ave., at the extreme east and middle part of the map.
+There is abundant parking throughout the downtown area.
+View the downtown parking map – the Grand Rapids Children's Museum is the white building (adjacent to a blue one) at Monroe Center and Division Ave., at the extreme east and middle part of the map.
+Park in a DASH lot for as little as $3 a day and take the free DASH bus to the Museum – the bus stops right around the corner – and throughout downtown GR.

 Is food available?